Anomalous thermal relaxation of Langevin particles in a piecewise-constant potential: Model

-where $\tilde{x}$ is the position of the particle and $\tilde{\gamma}$ is the damping coefficient.
-The statistics of the noise is

 where $\tilde{T}_b$ is the temperature of the surrounding heat bath and $k_B$ is the Boltzmann's constant.
-For damping $\tilde{\gamma}$ large compared to inertia, the second derivative can often be neglected and we have the overdamped limit, or the so-called Langevin equation
+For damping $\tilde{\gamma}$ large compared to inertia, the motion of the particle is described by the overdamped-Langevin equation

 The evolution of a probability density $\tilde{p}(\tilde{x},\tilde{t})$ of having a particle at position $\tilde{x}$ at time $\tilde{t}$ obeys the Fokker-Planck equation